prisma/prisma1/docs/1.9/03-Tutorials2/01-Setup-Prisma/01-Demo-Server.md

 </Instruction>

-After you've sucessfully logged in, you need to select the _region_ for your Demo server.
+After you've successfully logged in, you need to select the _region_ for your Demo server.

 <Instruction>